Ever wanted to go on a retreat, but not know where to start? An insider's guide on where to go and what to do when you get there.

 About the Authors

-Michelle Eyre is the chief prayer officer of Discovering Prayer.
+Michelle Eyre is the Founder and Director of Discovering Prayer.
 She’s had an unusual career – a dancer, a nun, an occupational therapist, and a manager.
-Michelle is an oblate of the Anglican Community of St Mary the Virgin, Wantage and has spent over 20 years learning to incorporate some of what she learned when she tried out being a nun into her daily life.
+Michelle is an oblate of the Anglican Community of St Mary the Virgin, Wantage, and has spent over 20 years learning to incorporate some of what she learned when she tried out being a nun into her daily life.
 She wants to share the treasure that she learned in community in a way that is accessible to everyone who would like to explore prayer.

-Clare Bryden is the editor in chief at Discovering Prayer.
-She has also had a varied career, with a background in science and consultancy mainly in the environmental sphere.
+Clare Bryden has also had a varied career, with a background in science and consultancy mainly in the environmental sphere.
 She tested a potential vocation to the religious life at the Community of St Mary the Virgin in Wantage and at Mucknell Abbey near Worcester, and discerned that she was really called to contemplative prayer.
 With this underpinning, she now runs a website development company and is a freelance writer and practising artist in Exeter.

 Photographs by: Ben White, John Mark Arnold, Cynthia del Rio, Cynthia Magana and Yoori Koo from Unsplashed.